NightCrawler9924/BASH-SCRIPTING/README.md

 Contributing / Updating
 I’ll keep this repo updated with new scripts, tips, and improvements.
 Suggestions and feedback are welcome!

-🔖 License

-This project is licensed under the MIT License — feel free to explore, use, and contribute.

-🙌 Author

-Made with 💻 and 📚 by Deepansh Sabharwal
-Feel free to check out my ePortfolio or reach out for collaborations.

 Happy scripting!